luyadev/luya/docs/guide1.0/concept-tags.md

 }
 ```

 When your Tag is read you have to inject them to the `luya\TagParser`.
-In order to inject the above created Tag add the `$tags` propertie to you application config:
+In order to inject the above created Tag add the `$tags` propertie to your application config:

 ```php
 return [